Unicode Normalization

 The process of unifying different representations of the same character.
 Four forms exist: NFC, NFD, NFKC, and NFKD.

 Unicode normalization is the process of converting different code point sequences that represent the same character into a unified form.
-For example, the Japanese character "ga" can be represented as a single code point (U+304C) or as "ka" + combining dakuten (U+304B + U+3099).
+In Unicode, the same character can sometimes be represented in multiple ways.
+For example, the Japanese character "ga" can be expressed as a single code point U+304C (precomposed form) or as "ka" (U+304B) + combining dakuten (U+3099) - two code points.
+Although they look identical, their byte sequences differ, so string comparison fails without normalization.